deepathology/fseg/README.md

 ![F-Seg results](./images/example.jpg)

-This is a python library that utilizes pathology foundational models for unsupervised semantic segmentation.
+This is a python library from [DeePathology](deepathology.ai) that utilizes pathology foundational models for unsupervised semantic segmentation.

 This lets you generate unsupervised semantic segmentation for pathology H\&E images, with a configurable number of semantic classes.